bob7185/PS_RJ_SBA318/README.md

 - **validateEmployee.js**: Validates that `name`, `email`, and `age` fields are provided when adding or updating employees.
 - **errorHandler.js**: A placeholder for custom error handling.
 Can be expanded based on future needs.

-### 8. Styling

-Basic styling is included in `styles.css` for simplicity, but you can enhance this as needed.

-### 9. Future Enhancements

-- Implement departments and projects as separate modules.
-- Use a real database (e.g., MongoDB or PostgreSQL) instead of in-memory storage.
-- Add user authentication for security.
-- Improve UI with a front-end framework like React or Vue.js.

-## Contributing

-Feel free to fork this project and make contributions.
-If you encounter any bugs or issues, please open an issue on GitHub.

-## License

-This project is open-source and available under the [MIT License](LICENSE).